A Quantum Theory with Non-Collapsing Measurements

 \section{Abstract}

-A collapse-free version of quantum theory is introduced to study the role of the projection postulate.
-We assume ``passive'' measurements that do not update quantum states while measurement outcomes still occur probabilistically, in accordance with Born's rule.
-All other defining features of quantum theory, such as the Hilbert space setting, are retained.
-The resulting quantum-like theory has only one type of dynamics, namely unitary evolution.
-Passive quantum theory shares many features with standard quantum theory.
-These include preparational uncertainty relations, the impossibility to dynamically clone unknown quantum states and the absence of signalling.
-However, striking differences emerge when protocols involve post-measurement states.
-For example, in the collapse-free setting, no ensemble is needed to reconstruct the state of a system by passively measuring a tomographically complete set of observables -- a \emph{single} system will do.
-Effectively, the state becomes an observable quantity, with implications for both the ontology of the theory and its computational power.
-At the same time, the theory is not locally tomographic and passive measurements do not create Bell-type correlations in composite systems.
+A collapse-free version of quantum theory is examined to systematically study the role of the projection postulate.
+This foil theory assumes ``passive'' measurements that do not update quantum states although measurement outcomes still occur probabilistically, and in accordance with Born's rule.
+The Hilbert space setting of quantum theory is retained. ``Passive quantum theory'' is shown to reproduce preparational uncertainty relations, the no-cloning theorem, and no-signalling, among other properties.
+Striking differences occur, however, if protocols involve post-measurement states.
+For example, a \textit{single} system, rather than an ensemble, is sufficient to reconstruct the state of the system.
+The possibility to ``observe'' a state increases the computational power of some quantum algorithms.
+Passive quantum theory is not locally tomographic but capable of ``simulating'' quantum measurements modulo a finite delay.
+Outcome probabilities for composite systems may violate Bell inequalities, without however entailing an argument against local hidden variables.